 Authorities in the world of sleep find that the perfect temperature to keep a room is between 65 and 75 degrees.
 In between these ten degrees sits comfort that will ensure you sleep peacefully.

-6. Scents can help
+6. Scents Can Help

 There are many ways to introduce oils and scents into your bedroom.
 Find one that works for you and let the essence of scents help you drift away to dreamland.

-7. Let the ocean guide you
+7. Let the Ocean Guide You

 No, this is not a suggestion to move by the ocean.
 There are machines available that can create a nice sleep noise for you, like waves in the distance or just static.
-White noise machines not only offer a steady cadence that soothes your Circadian Rhythms, they mask other noises around your house so you don’t get distracted.
+White noise machines not only offer a steady cadence that soothes your Circadian Rhythms, but they also mask other noises around your house so you don’t get distracted.

 Read the book you’ve been wanting to start or the magazine article you’ve been meaning to finish.
 Reading at bedtime has helped a number of people fall asleep so it just might work for you.

 When selecting your reading materials it would be wise to choose something that is easy to put down and easy on the mind, no need to read about heavy news items when you want to rest well and wake up refreshed.